HeyZoos/language-ext-openupm/README.md

 using static LanguageExt.Prelude;
 ```

-The follow along with the rest of the [documentation](https://github.com/louthy/language-ext#getting-started).
+Then follow along with the rest of the [documentation](https://github.com/louthy/language-ext#getting-started).